-- 5. Specify the path to the fortify.license file, and then click Next. - 6.
-(Optional) On the LIM license page, select Yes to use the Fortify License and Infrastructure Manager (LIM) for managing your concurrent licenses, and then click Next.
+- 6. Specify the path to the fortify.license file, and then click Next. - 7.
+(Optional) On the LIM License page, select Yes to use the Fortify License and Infrastructure Manager (LIM) for managing your concurrent licenses, and then click Next.

 Note: When Fortify Static Code Analyzer performs a task that requires a license, Fortify Static Code Analyzer will attempt to acquire a LIM lease from the license pool.
 If Fortify Static Code Analyzer fails to acquire a license due to a communication issue with the LIM server, it will use the Fortify license file.
-To change this behavior, use the com.fortify.sca.lim.WaitForInitialLicense in the fortify-sca.properties file (see "fortify-sca.properties" on page 186).
+To change this behavior, use the com.fortify.sca.lim.WaitForInitialLicense in the fortify-sca.properties file (see "LIM License Properties" on page 195).

 - a.
-Type the LIM server URL, the license pool name, and the pool password. - b.
+Type the LIM API URL, the license pool name, and the pool password. - b.
 Click Next.
 The LIM Proxy Settings page opens. - c.
 If connection to the LIM server requires a proxy server, type the proxy host (hostname or IP address of your proxy server) and optionally a port number. - d.
-Click Next. - 7.
-Specify the settings required to update your security content.
+Click Next. - 8.
 To update the security content for your installation:

-Note: For installations on non-Windows platforms and for deployment environments that do not have access to the Internet during installation, you can update the security content using the fortifyupdate utility.
-See "Manually Installing Fortify Security Content" on page 33.
+Note: For deployment environments that do not have access to the Internet during installation, you can update the security content using the fortifyupdate command-line tool.
+See "Manually Installing Fortify Software Security Content" on page 34.

 - a.
 Type the URL of the update server.
-To use the Fortify Rulepack update server for security content updates, keep the URL as: https://update.fortify.com. - b.
+To use the Fortify Rulepack update server for security content updates, keep the URL as: https://update.fortify.com.
+You can also use Fortify Software Security Center as the update server. - b.
 (Optional) If connection to the update server requires a proxy server, type the proxy host and port number. - c.
-Click Next. - 8.
+If you want to update the security content manually, clear the Update security content after installation check box. - d.
+Click Next. - 9.
 Specify if you want to migrate from a previous installation of Fortify Static Code Analyzer on your system.

 Migrating from a previous Fortify Static Code Analyzer installation preserves Fortify Static Code Analyzer artifact files.
-For more information, see "About Upgrading Fortify Static Code Analyzer and Applications" on page 35.
+For more information, see "About Upgrading Fortify Static Code Analyzer" on page 36.

-Note: You can also migrate Fortify Static Code Analyzer artifacts using the scapostinstall command-line utility.
-For information on how to use the post-install tool to migrate from a previous Fortify Static Code Analyzer installation, see "Migrating Properties Files" on page 38.
+Note: You can also migrate Fortify Static Code Analyzer artifacts using the scapostinstall command-line tool.
+For information on how to use the post-install tool to migrate from a previous Fortify Static Code Analyzer installation, see "Migrating Properties Files" on page 40.